 Every so often a wave of articles and chatter about the dangers of babywearing fill chat groups and blogs.
-Suffocation is a big mention, hip dysplasia or joint misalignment with ‘crotch danglers’ or narrow based carriers that allow baby’s legs to hang in space, and a myriad of other mentions.
-Those of us who love babywearing (I would never discredit or minimize the importance of babywearing safety) know that despite these warnings, the reality is that there are many wonderful things that come along with babywearing ….and we know more commonly that the real dangers include:
+Suffocation is a big mention, hip dysplasia or joint misalignment with ‘crotch danglers’ or narrow based carriers that allow baby’s legs to hang in space, and a list of other mentions.
+Those of us who love babywearing know that despite these warnings, the reality is that there are many wonderful things that come along with babywearing ….and we know more commonly that the real dangers include:

 1. Dropping crumbs on baby while eating in a front carry.
 Then wondering if you should take baby out, after multiple attempts to brush crumbs out of his/her hair.
 What’s a few crumbs right?